apitally/apitally-dotnet/README.md

 uptime checks and heartbeat monitoring.
 Alert notifications can be delivered via email, Slack and Microsoft Teams.

+## Supported frameworks

+This SDK supports [**ASP.NET Core**](https://github.com/dotnet/aspnetcore) on .NET 6, 7, 8, and 9.

+Apitally also supports many other web frameworks in [JavaScript](https://github.com/apitally/apitally-js), [Python](https://github.com/apitally/apitally-py), [Go](https://github.com/apitally/apitally-go), [.NET](https://github.com/apitally/apitally-dotnet) and [Java](https://github.com/apitally/apitally-java) via our other SDKs.

 ## Getting started

+If you don't have an Apitally account yet, first [sign up here](https://app.apitally.io/?signup).
+Create an app in the Apitally dashboard and select **ASP.NET Core** as your framework.
+You'll see detailed setup instructions with code snippets you can copy and paste.
+These also include your client ID.

 Install the NuGet package: